Giant panda gives birth to twin cubs at Madrid zoo | DW | 06.09.2021

 The pink, hairless cubs are the offspring of their mother, Hua Zuiba, and their father, Bing Xing.
 The pandas are on loan from China.

-Hua Zuiba was in more than four hours of labor before giving birth to the first cub in the morning.
-The second cub came a little over 3.5 hours later just after midday local time.
+Hua Zuiba was in labor for more than four hours before giving birth to the first cub in the morning.
+The second cub came a little over 3.5 hours later, just after midday local time.

 Chinese Panda experts have been dispatched to Madrid to help with the first weeks of breastfeeding the cubs.